mohamed45679/Diabetes-Prediction-Model/README.md

-The project utilizes a dataset containing health information of individuals, including attributes such as age, BMI (Body Mass Index)
+#Diabetes-Prediction-Model

+This project aims to build a machine learning model to predict the likelihood of individuals being diabetic based on health data.
-, blood pressure, glucose levels, family history of diabetes, and other relevant features.
-The dataset is labeled, with each instance labeled as either "diabetic" or "non-diabetic"
+The dataset includes features like age, BMI, blood pressure, glucose levels, and family history of diabetes.

+---